daniel-bar/feed-task/README.md

 Also, I've included the envs for convenience reasons.

-It was a really nice task :).
+It was a really fun task :)
-"# feed-task"